buildfail/scratch-profiling/README.md

 strings from the .asar file (in the file 1.bundle.js, contained within the .asar), found using the asar_investigate.py script.

-The total size for the heap dump for index.html appears to be roughly 50MB and the heap dump for about.html seems to be less than 10MB.
+The total size for the heap dump for index.html appears to be roughly 60MB and the heap dump for about.html seems to be 5MB.
 While the sum total memory is roughly 370MB as measured by summing PSS memory values for all Scratch processes.

 # gperftools